nus-cs2103-AY2021S2/tp/docs/team/chanellng.md

 **New Feature**: Added session ID.
 * What it does: Allows the user to identify a particular session using a unique ID given to each session when the session is first created and added into EzManage.
 * Justification: This feature improves the product significantly because the user can easily locate a specific session using the unique session ID.
 This feature is important because all the other session-related features in EzManage will utilize this session ID.
 * Highlights: A session ID of a session is always unique and unmodifiable once given to a session.
 The uniqueness of the session IDs allows for efficient management of all the sessions.
-This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.

 * **New Feature**: Added the ability to delete a session.
   * What it does: Allows the user to delete an existing session in EZManage using the session's unique session ID.
   * Justification: This feature improves the product significantly because a user can easily manage the list of sessions and allows the app to provide a convenient way to remove sessions when mistakenly added or when a specific session is no longer needed.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
+  * Highlights: A session can only be deleted if the given session ID is valid and session exists in EZManage.
   * Credits: AddressBook Level 3

 * **New Feature**: Added the ability to edit a session.